 - Does not think in terms of rules

 - Has an all-encompassing approach to photography, gestalt

 - Instinctively knows what will work and what not

 - Knows enough not to be hampered by the rules, most of the time we see the “intent”

-It should be reasonably clear after this dissecting of the path that the road to becoming an expert photographer is following the rules to the point that application of them becomes a second nature and finally, at the point of expertise, the rules no longer matter.
-The photographer has gone beyond the rules and is more focused on expression of her or his “intent.”
+It should be reasonably clear after this dissecting of the path to becoming an expert photographer is following the rules to the point that application of them becomes second nature, and finally, at the point of expertise, the rules no longer matter.
+The photographer has gone beyond the rules and is more focused on the expression of her or his “intent.”